guowilling/SRCarouselView/README.md

 * Only use two UIImageView to achieve infinite carousel.
 * Do not rely on any third-party libraries, use the native API to download and cache images.
-* Support for manually deleting cached carousel images in the sandbox.
+* Support deleting cached images in the sandbox manually.
-* UIPageControl will be displayed on the right If there are descriptions of the contents of the images or displayed on the center.
+* UIPageControl will be displayed on the right If there are descriptions, otherwise displayed on the center.

-***

-* 只使用了两个 UIImageView 实现无线轮播.
-* 使用原生 API 下载和缓存图片.
-* 支持手动删除缓存在沙盒中的图片.
-* 如果图片设置了描述, UIPageControl 会显示在底部的右边, 否则会显示在底部中间.

 ## Show